poweradmin/poweradmin-docs/docs/installation/manual.md

 ## Prerequisites

-Verify that your setup meets the application requirements:
+Verify that your setup meets the application requirements.
+For detailed requirements, including PHP version, required extensions, and supported databases, see [System Requirements](../getting-started/requirements.md).

-* PHP 8.1 or newer
-* PHP extensions:
-    * intl
-    * gettext
-    * openssl
-    * pdo
-    * pdo-mysql, pdo-pgsql or pdo-sqlite
-    * session
-    * filter
-    * tokenizer
-    * ldap (optional)
-* Database: MySQL 5.7.x/8.x, MariaDB, PostgreSQL or SQLite
-* PowerDNS authoritative server 4.0.0+ setup with DB backend support

-For detailed requirements, see [System Requirements](../getting-started/requirements.md).

 ## Installation Steps